thefipster/rancilio-silvia-pid/README.md

 # Rancilio Silvia PID

 Yet another implementation of a PID controller for the Rancilio Silvia Coffee Machine.
-Using an ESP32 (ESP8266 should work as well) with a solid state relay and a TSIC temperature probe the boiler temperature can be controller within one degree celsius.
+Using an ESP32 (ESP8266 should work as well) with a solid state relay and a TSIC 306 temperature probe the boiler temperature can be controller within one degree celsius.

+The coffee machine connects to a MQTT broker to publish sensor data.
+Control parameters for the pid loop can also be set via MQTT topics.
+These topics can be used to integrate the coffee maker into `home assistant`.

+The firmware can be updated via the OTA endpoint `/update`.

 ## Table of Contents